 Measurement and Harmonization Core

-- Delirium Measurement Info Cards: 1-page informational cards summarizing key information and test characteristics for commonly used delirium screening, diagnostic and severity assessments.
+- Info Cards: 1-page informational cards summarizing key information and test characteristics for commonly used delirium screening, diagnostic and severity assessments.

-- Delirium Severity Measure Summary Table: Summary information on 14 delirium severity measures such as number of items, approximate time to administer, certification or training required, and notes on background for development of the scale.
+- Delirium Severity Measure Summary Table - Summary information on 14 delirium severity measures.
+These include number of items, approximate time to administer, certification or training required, and notes on background for development of the scale.

 - Delirium Severity Measure Symptom Coverage Table - Compares 17 commonly-used delirium severity measures by symptoms included in each measure.